fntumba/Stackoverflow_nanodegree_project1/README.md

  Is there any luck of finding any student with good developper's salaries?
  What are developer's job satisfaction and carreer satisfaction per Country?

-## 3. File Descriptions
+## 3. File Descriptions <a name="files"></a>
 There are one notebook available here to showcase work related to the above questions.
 It is  exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown  cells were used to assist in walking through the thought process for individual steps.

-## 4. Results
+## 4. Results<a name="results"></a>
-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).

-## 5. Licensing, Authors, and Acknowledgements
+## 5. Licensing, Authors, Acknowledgements<a name="licensing"></a>
 Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
 Otherwise, feel free to use the code here as you would like!